United Nations Security Council Resolution 1313

-United Nations Security Council resolution 1313, adopted unanimously on 4 August 2000, after recalling all previous resolutions on the situation in Sierra Leone, the Council extended the mandate of the United Nations Mission in Sierra Leone (UNAMSIL) until 8 September 2000 and expressed its intention to review the mission's mandate based on recommendations.
+United Nations Security Council resolution 1313, regarding extending the mandate of the United Nations Mission in Sierra Leone (UNAMSIL) was adopted unanimously on 4 August 2000.
+After recalling all previous resolutions on the situation in Sierra Leone, the Security Council extended the UNAMSIL mandate until 8 September 2000 and expressed its intention to review the mission's mandate based on recommendations.

 The resolution began by strongly condemning attacks against and the detention of UNAMSIL personnel, and commended the decisive action of the UNAMSIL Force Commander against the continuing threat from the Revolutionary United Front (RUF) and other armed elements.
 Violations of the Lomé Peace Accord had taken place by the RUF which justified a strengthening of UNAMSIL's mandate until the security of the operation was guaranteed and a permissive environment was established.
 Taking the views of the Economic Community of West African States (ECOWAS), Government of Sierra Leone and troop-contributing countries into account, the mandate of UNAMSIL, based on resolutions 1270 (1999) and 1289 (1999), was assigned the following tasks: